 How to Ensure Prevention From Cyber Attacks

+Analysts recommend that computer users educate themselves about cybercrime to prevent themselves from becoming victims.
+Users should not open emails from unrecognized sources.
+They should know that websites offering extravagant claims are likely to be fraudulent, and they should not respond to ads for such sites.
+Users should keep up with the latest updates and patches for their computers, choose nonobvious passwords and keep them secret, and use up-to-date security software.
 It also is important for users to keep track of their banking and credit card statements, so they can spot any fraudulent activity and report it quickly.
 Because so many websites ask users for personal information, people should be careful to review the privacy policies of these sites before they sign up as members.
 Many organizations reserve the right to sell mailing lists or otherwise use personal information for profit.